 We have the historically significant fact that very much education has been supplied by religious institutions.
 Students were taught to read and write by clergymen and -women.
-At the same time the sharing and development of knowledge was also kept in check by these institutions, if not deliberately hidden against better judgment.
+At the same time the sharing and development of knowledge was also kept in check by these institutions, if not deliberately hidden against better judgement.

 This applies at least to Islam and Christianity, where new knowledge sometimes was perceived with scepticism or hostility if it was deemed contrary to current doctrines.
 These two large religions separate in the view of monasteries: Islam actually prohibits monasticism.
 On the other hand Islam has been very active in promoting schools – madrassas – sometimes with more subjects studied than the Islamic religion.

 This article is part of a series of articles about religious buildings, introduced here.

 A word on terms: Monasteries are inhabited by monks, whereas the parallel system for nuns generally are called convents.
 A convent was historically used to denote a house for friars (men).
 I am using the term monastery as a general term.